capital-american/Capital-American-Shaman/src/pages/products/index.md

         <h3>VG Cloud Tincture - CBD & Terpene Rich Hemp Oil </h3>

-        MADE IN USA: Welcome to VG Cloud Tincture dietary supplement with infused CBD Hemp Oil.
+        <b>MADE IN USA:</b> Welcome to VG Cloud Tincture dietary supplement with infused CBD Hemp Oil.
 Our CBD is infused through a Proprietary Nanotechnology process.
 Research has shown nano-technology to have faster absorption, last longer in the body, and to be more bioavailable than oil.</p>

         <p>

-        Flavors: Apple, Blueberry Moon, Cool Berry, Cherry Limeade, Grape, Lemon, Natural, Strawberry-Banana, Tropical Punch, Tutti-Frutti, Watermelon</p>
+        <b>Flavors:</b> Apple, Blueberry Moon, Cool Berry, Cherry Limeade, Grape, Lemon, Natural, Strawberry-Banana, Tropical Punch, Tutti-Frutti, Watermelon</p>

         <p>

-        Size: 15mL or 30mL</p>
+        <b>Size/Strength:</b> 15mL/150mg or 30mL/300 or 600mg</p>

         <p>

-        Usage: As an oral tincture or put into a liquid.
-0.5mL (1/2 dropper) 2X daily or as needed.
+        <b>Usage:</b> As an oral tincture or dissolved in a liquid.
+0.5mL (1/2 dropper) Twice daily or as needed.
 CBD oil tinctures are best if placed under your tongue for 30-90 seconds or until it is dissolved.</p>

         <p>

-        Ingredients: Our VG Cloud Tinctures consist of Cannabidiol (CBD), Vegetable Glycerin, Propylene Glycol, Natural and/or artificial flavoring.
+        <b>Ingredients:</b> Our VG Cloud Tinctures consist of Cannabidiol (CBD), Vegetable Glycerin, Propylene Glycol, Natural and/or artificial flavoring.

         <p>